ooosaretin/google-search-selenium/README.md

 2. By default, the tests will run in headless mode (without opening a browser window).
 If you prefer to see the test execution in the browser, you can change the browser options in your test script to run in non-headless mode.

 3. The tests will execute, and you can track progress in the terminal.
-Upon completion, video file will be saved in designated directories.

 ## Video Recording